DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 Why Use WiFi?
 -------------

-With the base Command Station (CS) consisting of an Arduino Mega and an Arduino Motor Shield, you must use a serial cable to connect to a computer to run JMRI, to our WebThrottle-EX, or to other controller.
+With the base Command Station (CS) consisting of an Arduino Mega and an Arduino Motor Shield, you must use a USB  cable to connect to a computer to run JMRI or our WebThrottle-EX, or to connect to another controller.
 The controller is what sends commands to the CS to run your trains and control your accessories.

 You can already go wireless when using software like JMRI and WiThrottle.
 But this requires you to connect your CS to a computer.
 With CommandStation-EX WiFi, you can connect directly to your CS from any WiThrottle capable throttle, such as the Engine Driver phone app.